flenniken/statictea/testfiles/codefile-basics.stf.md

 ### File stderr.expected

 ~~~
-tmpl.txt(12): w182: You can only change code variables in code files.
+tmpl.txt(12): w182: You can only change code variables (o) in code files.
 statement: o.hello = "not allowed"
            ^
 ~~~